Thinking of being a Governor?

 Could you be a school governor at Great Sankey High School?

-- Do you want all our children to get the best from school?
+- Do you want all of our children to get the best from school?

-- Do you have the time and commitment to get to know a school, go to meetings and read papers?
+- Do you have the time and commitment to get to know the school, go to meetings and read papers?